MALGRE-TOUT-TECH-TEAM/b2b-platform/README.md

     composer install --ignore-platform-reqs
 </pre>
     </li>
     <li><p>Open the project in your code editor, and rename the .env.example file to .env.
-You can also copy paste following line, to generate the .env file for you:</p>
+You can also write the following line, to generate the .env file for you:</p>
         <pre>cp .env.example .env</pre>
     </li>
     <li>